Leiden-chemical-immunology/Glyco-PAINT-Java/doc/Functional Specifications.md

     - displacement
     - speed
     - duration
-6. For each square determine whether it is 'selected', i.e., when all three conditions are met:
+6. For each square determine whether it is 'visible', i.e., when all three conditions are met:
     - the variability < the maximum allowed variability
     - the R² > the minimum required R²
     - the density ratio > the §min required density ratio